mpaperno/TJoy/README.md

 joysticks configured, they will each show up as a choice (vJoy 1, vJoy 2, etc).
 If you have one of the gamepad drivers installed, there will be 4 gameapd devices to choose from.

 After that you will choose a button/axis/DPad for the action/slider to work on.
-This list is poulated based on the device you selected, and in some cases which actual controls are configured for that device (eg. vJoy devices can be configured with any number of axes, buttons, or POV hats).
+This list is populated based on the device you selected, and in some cases which actual controls are configured for that device (eg. vJoy devices can be configured with any number of axes, buttons, or POV hats).
 For gamepads you will always see all the available controls with appropriate names (eg. axis Lx or Ry, buttons A/X/LB, etc).
 Note that the gamepad
 D-Pad directions are also available as individual buttons.